-Keenan Reesor is a pianist and musicologist with a growing reputation for his ability to connect with audiences in both capacities.
-Of his pre-concert lecture and subsequent performance of Rachmaninoff’s Third Concerto with the New Bedford Symphony Orchestra, the South Coast Today reported that he displayed “depth and erudition, . . . and the down-to-earth humility and warmth that later infused his brilliant technical mastery of the piano with soul force and heart.”
+Keenan Reesor is a pianist and musicologist with a growing reputation for connecting with audiences in both capacities.
+Of his pre-concert lecture and ensuing performance of Rachmaninoff’s Third Concerto with the New Bedford Symphony Orchestra, the South Coast Today reported that he displayed “depth and erudition . . . and the down-to-earth humility and warmth that later infused his brilliant technical mastery of the piano with soul force and heart.”

-As a scholar, Dr. Reesor specializes in the music and reception of Sergei Rachmaninoff, with broader interests in reception history, canonicity, and Russian music and musicians of the nineteenth and twentieth centuries.
-His dissertation, “Rachmaninoff in Music Lexicons, 1900–2013: Toward a History of the Composer’s Reception” (2016), offers a conceptual introduction to Rachmaninoff’s international critical reception, the subject of his ongoing research.
-Dr. Reesor’s research has taken him to archives at the Library of Congress in Washington, D.C., the Central Museum of Musical Culture in Moscow (Glinka), the Moscow Conservatory, and the St. Petersburg Philharmonia, and he has presented at national and international conferences on Russian music and culture.
-In October, Dr. Reesor will present at the conference “A Century of Movement: Russian Culture and Global Community since 1917,” at the University of North Carolina at Chapel Hill.
+As a scholar, Reesor specializes in the music and reception of Sergei Rachmaninoff, with broader interests in reception history, canonicity, and Russian music and musicians of the nineteenth and twentieth centuries.
+His dissertation, “Rachmaninoff in Music Lexicons, 1900–2013,” offers a conceptual introduction to the composer’s international critical reception, which he is in the process of developing into a full monograph.
+Reesor’s research has taken him to archives at the Library of Congress, the British Library, the Royal Academy of Music, the Russian National Museum of Music, the Moscow Conservatory, and the St. Petersburg Philharmonia.
+His research has been published by Rachmaninoff’s Estate-Museum “Ivanovka” in Tambov, Russia.

 Those who wish to obtain a more complete summary of Dr. Reesor’s professional activities can view and download his current curriculum vitae here.